Support for undocumented students

 The Board of Trustees Academic Scholarship is available to high school students graduating this year.
 Students can apply and receive a scholarship for up to four consecutive semesters (excluding summer).
 Check with the Financial Aid and Scholarships Office for other Board of Trustees scholarships.

 Students at ECC may also consider the Foundation Scholarship.
-Learn more about these scholarships and consider the Foundation Scholarship for students at ECC.
-Learn more details about these scholarships on scholarship page.
+Learn more about these scholarships on our Scholarships page.

 Does the RISE Act allow undocumented students to receive financial assistance?